 In this article we share our 5 essential tips for getting back into running in autumn, staying motivated and enjoying the seasonal scenery despite the cold.

-Don't let the weather get you down — we promise the hot chocolate by the fireplace is all the more enjoyable after a good training session!
+Don't let the weather get you down — trust us, a hot chocolate by the fireplace is all the more enjoyable after a great training session!

 Tip 1